AbsentmindedGCN/BRC-ScoreAttackLocalTraining/README.md

 # Credits/Special Thanks

 This plugin is built off [CommonAPI](https://github.com/LazyDuchess/BRC-CommonAPI) and [CommonAPI-Sample](https://github.com/LazyDuchess/BRC-CommonAPI-Sample).
 I take absolutely no credit for this work.
-Special thanks to SoftGoat, NotNite, Yuri, Lazy Duchess, and SpecialFX for inspiration, programming, and testing.
-Extra extra special thanks to Lazy Duchess and SoftGoat.
+Special thanks to goatgirl, NotNite, Yuri, Lazy Duchess, and SpecialFX for inspiration, programming, and testing.
+Extra extra special thanks to goatgirl and Lazy Duchess.
 This plugin would not exist without them.
 Thank you SO much for all your help with this project!!